 Source(s) not provided due to copyright law and/or length of source(s).
+Teachers should provide access to the specified source(s).

 After reading The Outsiders by S. E. Hinton, choose a character from one of the gangs, and think about how he reacted to his role in the gang.
 How did the gang influence the decisions he made?
 Did stereotyping, peer pressure, the role of parents, lack of parents, and societal expectations affect this character's actions?